julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/components/components.md

 2. Add a folder called API and use the include the utilies listed here as your main "fake" data provider.
 3. Create configuration files.
 4. Configure main base router.

-## Resolution

-Our first steps where focused on defining our app skeleton with the required configurations, tools and resources.

-Let's take a look to the proposed solution:

-{{ Link }}